dnorman/perl-DBR/examples/cars/README.txt

    zsh> script/add_car.pl

-11) Something seem screwed up?
+10) Something seem screwed up?

-   just run the init.sh script and the script/create.pl script to reset all the demo data.
+   just run the init.sh script and the script/create.pl script to reset all the cars example data.

-   and remember that all the demo scripts in ./script/ should be run from the demo directory!
+   and remember that all the sample scripts in ./script/ should be run from the examples/cars directory!

    known bugs (2009-06-10):
    - count() won't work in SQLite unless you walk the resultset.
-   - a null, undef or blank date will either fail or be incorrect.
-     (this means you must enter a date_sold value in add_car.pl!).

    consider filing a bug report!